Technology, Media and Telecommunications

 Kasowitz has extensive experience handling litigation for our clients in the technology, media and telecommunications industries.
 We handle a broad range of litigation for our clients in these industries, and work across practice areas to resolve our clients’ disputes as successfully as possible.

-Our clients in these industries include Google, AMC Networks, LG, Adobe, Verizon and Comcast, as well as leading private equity firms and hedge funds with investments in the technology, media and telecommunications industries.
+Our clients in these industries include Google, LG, Adobe, Verizon and Comcast, as well as leading private equity firms and hedge funds with investments in the technology, media and telecommunications industries.
 We also regularly represent companies in litigation against leading consulting firms and software companies, where that litigation involves complex technology issues.

 Commercial, Bankruptcy, Securities and Antitrust Litigation